NuclearTalent/NuclearOQS2020/index.md

 ## Brief description
 In this course, students will learn about the fundamental concepts pertaining to the unification of nuclear structure and reaction theory and they will be introduced to state-of-the-art theoretical methods that can be used for weakly bound and unbound nuclear states.

-The program of this TALENT school has a significant overlap with the scientific program at the Facility for Rare Isotope Beams (FRIB).
+The program of this TALENT school has a significant overlap with the scientific program at the Facility for Rare Isotope Beams (FRIB) and will be accessible for participants with an experimental background.

 ## Teachers and local organization